-The Rainfall Index Losses calculated for Anguilla's CARE exceeded the attachment point on its Excess Rainfall policy and therefore a payout of \$493,465 was due.
+The Rainfall Index Losses calculated for Anguilla's CARE exceeded the attachment point on its Excess Rainfall policy and therefore a payout of US\$493,465 was due.

-On the other hand, while preliminary runs of the CCRIF loss model generated government losses due to wind damage under the conditions of Anguilla's Tropical Cyclone policy, these losses were below the policy attachment point.
-Therefore no payout was due.
+On the other hand, while preliminary runs of the CCRIF loss model generated government losses due to wind damage under the conditions of Anguilla's Tropical Cyclone policy, these losses were below its policy attachment point.
+Therefore no payout was due under this policy.